 Shady Hollow Assisted Riding is a non-profit organization incorporated in 1998.
 We provide a supportive equine environment where individuals with physical, cognitive and/or emotional challenges can experience therapeutic, social and educational rewards.

-Our Assisted Riding Program and our new Hippotherapy Program are designed for our clients with special needs who otherwise cannot independently ride.
+Our Assisted Riding Program is designed for our clients with special needs who otherwise cannot independently ride.
 Through Assisted Riding Lessons, individuals with special needs can improve their self-confidence, increase muscle strength, enhance balance, learn teamwork, and develop social skills.
 The horse is an equalizer in an otherwise unequal world.

 For individuals without special needs, we offer year round horseback riding lessons, both private and group, starting as young as 7 years of age.
 We also provide learning opportunities for pre-school up to 1st grade, with Bridle Club and Little Breeches.